janverschelde/PHCpack/src/doc/source/about.rst

    Range and Bearing Measurements.**
    *IEEE Transactions on Robotics* 29(2):458-474, 2013.

+#.
+Lifeng Zhou, Hai-Jun Su, Alexander E. Marras, Chao-Min Huang,
+   Carlos E. Castro: **Projection kinematic analysis of DNA origami mechanisms based on a two-dimensional TEM image.**
+   Mechanisms and Machine Theory 109:22-38, 2017.

 In addition to the publications listed above, PHCpack was used as a benchmark to measure the progress of new algorithms in the following papers:

-95. Timothy Duff, Cvetelina Hill, Anders Jensen, Kisun Lee, Anton Leykin, and Jeff Sommars: **Solving polynomial systems via homotopy continuation and monodromy**. arXiv:1609.08722v2 [math.AG] 2 Nov 2016
+96. Timothy Duff, Cvetelina Hill, Anders Jensen, Kisun Lee, Anton Leykin, and Jeff Sommars: **Solving polynomial systems via homotopy continuation and monodromy**. arXiv:1609.08722v2 [math.AG] 2 Nov 2016